Don’t Hold Us Back: Motivate Employees with Opportunities for Growth at Work

 But don’t think that career development is one-sided.
 In the Quantum Workplace study, 81% of people said that professional development is a shared responsibility between manager and employee.

 Clearly, there’s room for improvement here.

 Don’t hold your staff back.
-Make sure they know that they aren’t handcuffed to their desk–that there’s room to move around a bit, as long as they prove themselves worthy of that freedom.
+Make sure your employees know they aren’t handcuffed to their desks — that there’s room to move around a bit, as long as they prove themselves worthy of that freedom.

-If you do, you’ll be able to not only retain employees longer, but also inspire them to succeed above and beyond what you expected of them.
+If you do, you’ll be able to not only retain employees longer, but also inspire them to succeed above and beyond what you expect of them.

 1. Financial Growth